 The castle draws threads back to Denmark.
 Before the first bricks were laid, there was a Danish Viking fortress on the site.
-Dublin Castle has had many functions over time - court, medieval fortress and execution site, but today the place breathes far more peace and you can visit the museum, explore crypts under the castle and if you are lucky you can also experience concerts within the ancient medieval walls .
+Dublin Castle has had many functions over time – court of law, medieval fortress and place of execution.
+But today the place breathes much more peace, and you can visit the museum, explore crypts under the castle, and if you're lucky, you can also experience concerts within the old medieval walls.

 In addition to a journey through Irish migration history, you will also gain a deeper understanding of the impact these dynamic people have had on the places they have settled.
 The museum is very conveniently located down to Dublin's harbor area, where many have waved goodbye before landmark departures.

 If you think Irish blood is running in your veins, do not deceive yourself for a visit to the Irish Family History Center.
 Here you can get help and guidance to trace your Irish origins.

 Are you into true crime, horror and horror, do not miss a visit to the prison museum.
 Behind the walls of Kilmainham Gaol Prison you will find tales of Dublin's gloomy past.
 Stories of Irish nationalism, torture and insurgency describe the Irish struggle for independence.